LARRY'S PROGRAMS

 (Photo LK)

-(Photo LK) This is Larry's set-up at Emanuelle Lutheran school in Wentzville Mo.
+(Photo LK) This is Larry's set-up at Emmanuelle Lutheran school in Wentzville Mo.
 The students (grades K thru 8) are ready to make arrowheads.
 Larry has provided the flint, pressure flakers, knapping boards (some with shoe soles attached), and safety glasses.
 Larry also supplies small plastic zip-lock bags for the students to use to keep the arrowheads from cutting a hole in their pocket on the way home.

 (photo LK)